kai13xd/Freighter/README.md

 Give your project a game-specific patching function to use to allocate space for new data.

 ## Step 2: Build the project
-* `build()`<br>
+* `build_dol(in_dol_path, out_dol_path)`<br>
 Compile, assemble, and link all source files into a single binary file.
-This is not a required step if only Gecko codelists are being applied.

-* `save_dol(in_dol_path, out_dol_path)`<br>
-Open a \*.dol executable to apply changes to.
+Save changes to a \*.dol executable.
+If no base_addr is specified, the ROM end will automatically be detected and used.
 A new text section will be allocated to contain the new data.
 If no text sections are available, a data section will be allocated instead.

-* `save_gecko(gecko_path)`<br>
+* `build_gecko(gecko_path)`<br>
 !!
 This feature is a WIP !!
-Output changes to a large Gecko codelist.
+Compile, assemble, and link all source files into a single binary file.
+Save changes to a large Gecko codelist.
 OSArenaLo patchers are not used, and likely never will be worth implementing be due to timing limitations of Gecko codes.
 Instead, existing data must be overwritten.
 At the moment, Gecko codes included by the add_gecko_txt_file function are discared.

 * `cleanup()`<br>
 Delete unimportant files created by DOL C-Kit.
 This includes unlinked \*.o files, and <project_name>.o, <project_name>.bin, and <project_name>.map.